masardon/qwenpad-ide/readme.md

 ## Contributing

-We welcome contributions to Enhanced Acode!
+We welcome contributions to QwenPad IDE!
 Please see our contributing guidelines for more information.

 ## License